sjstretton/screwed/10-LandAndProperty.md

 # 10.3 Fairness and land values

-We mentioned that one cause of increased house and land prices is population increases.
-However, that is not the full story.
-There are other reasons why some areas in particular may become more in demand and increase in value.
-In rural communities, it may be that a farmer has done some work to the improve the land itself, for example, by using new techniques to make the soil more fertile.
-In most cases though, and particularly in urban areas, the land value goes up without the owner making any improvements to the land itself.
+We mentioned that one cause of increased house and land prices is population increase.
+However, that's not the full story.
+There are other reasons why some areas may become more in demand and increase in value.
+In rural communities, it may be, for example, that farmers work to the improve the land itself, say by using new techniques to make the soil more fertile.
+In most cases though, and particularly in urban areas, land value goes up without the owner making any improvements to the land itself.

-One reason why the value of the land goes up in these cases, is because of the work of other members of the community in  growing  and developing  the area around the particular piece of land.
-A bustling high street, cafes, public transport, well-kept parks - these are all examples of developments which may surround a piece of land and increase its value.
-In other words, because of government and community activity and investment, the general location becomes more desirable as a place to live and work.
-That is why we may sometimes exchange the term 'location value' for 'land value'.
-Unlike the farmer, the owner of the land in this case, has done no work to create the value increase.
+One reason why the value of the land goes up is because of the work of other members of the community in developing the area around a particular piece of land.
+A bustling high street, cafes, improved public transport, well-kept parks - these are all examples of developments which can come to surround a piece of land and thereby increase its value, even if the owner of that piece of land has made no improvements to it at all.
+A location tends to become more desirable as a place to live and work because of government and community activity and investment.
+That is why we may sometimes exchange the term 'location value' for 'land value.'

 Of course the opposite can sometimes occur.
-We have seen from the experience of  the American Mid-west that land values can plummet when important local infrastructure or businesses close down, and the local area becomes a less desirable place to live.
+We have seen from the experience of the American mid-west that land values can plummet when important local infrastructure or businesses close down, and a local area becomes a less desirable place to live.

 The general trend, though, is for land values to increase.
-In many cases, a landowner captures significant value, due to the work of the wider community.
+In many cases, a landowner captures a great deal of financial value due to the work of the wider community, without himself incurring any expense or effort.
 It is appropriate for us to reflect on the fairness of this arrangement.

-Let us consider some scenarios;
+Let us consider some scenarios:

-- If a noisy road is built close to a man's house, and the value of the land and property decrease as a result.
-Is that fair on him?
+- If a noisy road is built close to a man's house, and the value of his land and property decreases as a result, is that fair on him?
-- If instead, the public as a whole, via the government, create beautiful parks and amenities close to someone's land, and this causes her land to increase in value, is it fair that she keeps the value?
+- If the public as a whole, via the government, create beautiful parks and amenities close to a woman's land, and this causes her land to increase in value, is it fair that she keeps the value?

 Consider that the rents which her tenants pay may also go up as a result.
 They have to pay more to live there, but their landlord's land goes up in value.
 She receives both increased rents and an increase in land value.
 Is that fair?

 ## The Jubilee Line example

-When the Jubilee Line on the London Underground was created it cost the public purse £3.5bn.
-The value of the land around its stations shot up by an estimated £13bn [@Riley2001] and it was private landowners who gained that extra value[@Mitchell] .
+When the Jubilee Line on the London Underground was created, it cost the public purse £3.5bn.
+The value of the land around the line's stations shot up by an estimated £13bn [@Riley2001], and it was private landowners who gained that extra value[@Mitchell].
 In particular, the land value around Canary Wharf station increased by £2.8bn, while the land value around Southwark station increased by £800 million [@TransportforLondon2004].
-This was an increase in land values that those landowners had done nothing to create.
+This was an increase in land values that landowners adjacent to the Jubilee Line stations had done nothing to create.
 The public paid for the amenity, and those landowners received a windfall.
 Is that fair?
 Should all or at least some of that windfall benefit be shared with the public?

 Great minds have already considered this matter.
-Winston Churchill made his viewpoint clear,
+Winston Churchill made his viewpoint clear:

->*"Roads are made, streets are made, services are improved, electric light turns night into day, water is brought from reservoirs a hundred miles off in the mountains' and all the while the landlord sits still.
+>*"Roads are made, streets are made, services are improved, electric light turns night into day, water is brought from reservoirs a hundred miles off in the mountains, and all the while the landlord sits still.
 Every one of those improvements is affected by the labour and cost of other people and the taxpayers.
-To not one of those improvements does the land monopolist, as a land monopolist,contribute, and yet by every one of them the value of his land is enhanced."*
+To not one of those improvements does the land monopolist, as a land monopolist, contribute, and yet by every one of them the value of his land is enhanced."*

 >*"He renders no service to the community, he contributes nothing to the general welfare, he contributes nothing to the process from which his own enrichment is derived ... the unearned increment on the land is reaped by the land monopolist in exact proportion, not to the service, but to the disservice done."*

 John Stuart Mill similarly wrote in 1848,

->*"Landlords grow rich in their sleep without working, risking or economising.
-The increase in the value of land, arising as it does from the efforts of an entire community, should belong to the community and not to the individual who might hold title."* [@mill1848principles]
+>*"Landlords grow rich in their sleep without working, risking, or economising.
+The increase in the value of land, arising as it does from the efforts of an entire community, should belong to the community, and not to the individual who might hold title."* [@mill1848principles]

 More recently, the writer George Monbiot wrote,